Project Home Page

-Surname DNA testing is the newest tool available to genealogists.
+Surname or Y-DNA testing is one of the newest tools available to genealogists.
 These tests help genealogists verify their paternal ancestry (father's father) in a quick and easy way.
 It saves time, prevents mistakes, and provides invaluable data that can be obtained in no other way.

 Spelling variations of Kilcoyne/Coyne: Coan, Coen, Cohen, Coin, Coyne, Gilcoin, Gilcoine, Gilcoyne, Kilcoin, Killcoin, Killcoyne, Koin, Koyne, Kyne, M'Coyne, Mac Giolla Caoin, Mac Giolla Caoine, Mac Giolla Chaoine, Mac Giolla Chaoinne.

-All men, with the above surnames, who have possible or known heritage to Ireland, Scotland, or England are welcome to participate in this very important study.
+All men with the above surnames who have possible or known heritage to Ireland, Scotland, or England are welcome to participate in this study.

 Participating in a Surname DNA Project provides: